Homestead Information

 How can I tell if my real property is recorded or registered land?

-In the large majority of cases your real property is recorded land.
-Your evidence of title will be a quitclaim deed that has a book and page number assigned by the Registry of Deeds.
+In most cases, your real property is recorded land.
+Your evidence of title will be a quitclaim deed with a book and page number assigned by the Registry of Deeds.
+If your property is registered land, you may receive a copy of your certificate of title, in addition to a land registration office book and page number, instead of a quitclaim deed.

 Middlesex South Registry of Deeds